Run GitLab in the Cloud

 If all goes well, you should be able to see the README.txt file in the repository and in the GitLab application.

-The Bitnami GitLab Stack can be customized in a variety of ways.
+The Bitnami GitLab CE Stack can be customized in a variety of ways.

-You can configure the Bitnami GitLab application to send notifications via email, as described in these instructions.
+Configure the Bitnami GitLab application to send notifications via email.

 Managing projects from the GitLab application is extremely easy.
 From the administration panel, add new users or to create teams and groups with different permissions within a project.